Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 It uses the resources of any [IIIF] compliant server.
 The full specification of the "International Image Interoperability Framework" standard is supported (level 2).
-If you don’t have an [IIPImage] server, Omeka S can be one!
-Just install the module [IIIF Server].
+If you don’t have an IIIF-compatible image server, like [Cantaloupe] or [IIP Image] server, Omeka S can be one!
+Just install the module [IIIF Server] and [Image Server].

 It’s an alternative to the [Mirador Viewer] or the lighter [Diva Viewer].